How To Make Stretch Bracelets (That Won't Break) - a Fun Summer Kids' Craft

 STEP 2 - STRING LETTER BEADS

 TIP: It's best to use a work surface like a table or a lap tray for the stringing part.
-We strung the beads in the middle first so we could add the colorful seed beads evenly to each side.
-To accomplish that without losing beads from either end, the girls laid the cord flat on a table as they beaded.
+To keep the beads from falling off the string, start with a small piece of tape at one end of the cord.
+String the beads in the middle first and then add the colorful seed beads evenly to one side.
+Carefully remove the tape, place tape on the beaded end, and then bead the other end.

 Have someone else wrap the bracelet carefully around the wearer's wrist.
 Try to make the cords ends and the last beads meet.
 There should some slack in the bracelet and the last beads should almost touch with room for one more bead, the crimp cover.